 If a proposed development is likely to affect dormouse, then a European Protected Species Licence will be required prior to the commencement of works.
-The licence application process will requires the agreement of a method statement which will ensure that dormouse can continue to occupy the site after the development has been completed.
+The licence application process requires the agreement of a method statement which will ensure that dormice can continue to occupy the site after the development has been completed.
 If dormouse habitat loss is unavoidable as a result of a development, mitigation will involve phased clearance, coupled with the translocation or replanting of trees and shrubs of similar extent to those lost.
-Very occasionally it will be necessary to capture and transfer dormouse away from the development site to a pre-prepared receptor area.
+Very occasionally it will be necessary to capture and transfer dormice away from the development site to a pre-prepared receptor area.

 More information on the hazel dormouse can be found in our dormouse article.